-The academic year has just begun!
-We know that all parents are trying their best to help their children prepare for school.
-Entering a new academic year can be challenging for many students, as they are moving a level up the education chain, with new topics introduced and a heavier workload.
+Whenever a new academic year begins or when a school holiday ends, we know that all parents want to try their best to help their children prepare for school.
+Entering a new academic year or starting school again after the holidays can be pretty challenging for many students, as they have to get used to school again or if they are starting a new academic year, they are moving a level up the education chain, with new topics introduced and a heavier workload.
 This can be very overwhelming for students who are not sufficiently prepared.

 With these series of tips, you’ll be setting up your child to learn both effectively and efficiently!

 1. Get the studying space ready

 Having a clean study area will help your child prepare for school | Image source: Shutterstock